webpack/webpack.js.org/src/content/guides/caching.md

 ... we can see that all three have.
 This is because each [`module.id`](/api/module-variables#module-id-commonjs-) is incremented based on resolving order by default.
 Meaning when the order of resolving is changed, the IDs will be changed as well.
 So, to recap:

-- The `main` bundle changed because of its new content.
+- The `main` bundle changed because of it's new content.
-- The `vendor` bundle changed because its `module.id` was changed.
+- The `vendor` bundle changed because it's `module.id` was changed.
 - And, the `manifest` bundle changed because it now contains a reference to a new module.

 The first and last are expected -- it's the `vendor` hash we want to fix.
 Luckily, there are two plugins we can use to resolve this issue.
 The first is the `NamedModulesPlugin`, which will use the path to the module rather than a numerical identifier.
 While this plugin is useful during development for more readable output, it does take a bit longer to run.
 The second option is the [`HashedModuleIdsPlugin`](/plugins/hashed-module-ids-plugin), which is recommended for production builds: